bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 While the style guide was well received by the Clojure community in general, and universal agreement was reached on most points in it, one aspect remains controversial to this day - namely the style guide's preference towards "semantic indentation" over "fixed indentation" for function/macro arguments.
-Today I wanted to address an article that suggested that fixed indentation is preferable, as it's simpler and it's easier to provide tooling support for it.
+Today I want to address an article that suggested that fixed indentation is preferable, as it's simpler and it's easier to provide tooling support for it.
-That article was named [Better Clojure Formatting](https://tonsky.me/blog/clojurefmt/), which admittedly is catchy and made me consider naming my response to it "The Best Clojure Formatting" or "Superb Clojure Formatting", but I've opted for a more modest title in the end.
+That article is named [Better Clojure Formatting](https://tonsky.me/blog/clojurefmt/), which admittedly is catchy and made me consider naming my response to it "The Best Clojure Formatting" or "Superb Clojure Formatting", but I've opted for a more modest title in the end.

 Before I go into my arguments let's briefly contrast semantic and fixed indentation with a couple of examples.